nikch0/minejunkie-bot/README.md

 # minejunkie-bot

+**THE LAST UPDATE WAS 2 MONTHS AGO WWHEN I ACTUALLY PLAYED THERE SO IDK IF IT STILL WORKS WITH THEIR CURRENT VALUES FOR GANG TOP AND etc**

 A minecraft bot I've made for our gang in *play.minejunkie.com* to output important information to discord for our members using **discord.js**

 ![When you type something in chat.](https://i.imgur.com/rRJl7f7.png)